 In this lesson, students will learn the lyrics, song form, and instrument techniques for the traditional song “Hindustan.”
 Students will illustrate their understanding of the song with a performance.

-- Students will be able to gather historical facts about the song “Hindustan.”
+- Gather historical facts about the song “Hindustan.”

-- Students will be able to apply instrument techniques and strategies for learning a song.
+- Apply instrument techniques and strategies for learning a song.

-- Students will be able to play traditional New Orleans jazz on an instrument.
+- Play traditional New Orleans jazz on an instrument.

 Music – Harmonizing Instruments – Anchor Standard 1: Generate and conceptualize artistic ideas and work.